Preview: “Revolutions Per Minute Festival 2020”

 Playing in Program 6: “Slice the Eye!”
 Feb 1, 3:30 pm, University Hall 2300.

 Amusement Ride depicts one in particular—the film was “shot with a telephoto lens from inside a cabin of Cosmo Clock 21, a Ferris wheel at an amusement park in Yokohama, Japan”, per the brief description provided by the artist.
-The focus is on architecture, then, of both the literal and cinematic variety: The foreground of the frame is taken up fully by the interlocking white bars of the Ferris wheel, which are seen moving in a downward motion for the entirety of the short film; with cuts used throughout to keep that motion fairly continuous, therefore creating a visual rhythm that on some level reflects the actual motion of a film print through a projector (a constant downward motion, almost thread-like).
-Of course on a certain level, that’s just a damn funny joke—the old cliche, “modern cinema is a theme-park ride”, made literal and intellectualized.
+The focus is on architecture, then, of both the literal and cinematic variety: The foreground of the frame is taken up fully by the interlocking white bars of the Ferris wheel, which are seen moving in a downward motion for the entirety of the short film; with cuts used throughout to keep that motion fairly continuous, therefore creating a visual rhythm that on some level reflects the actual movement of a film print through a projector (a constant downward passage that’s almost thread-like).
+Of course on a certain level that’s just a damn funny joke—the old cliche that “modern cinema is a theme-park ride” made literal and intellectualized.
 But Amusement Ride justifies itself on the surface as well—the geometric motion of the wheel’s complex machinery, flanked in the background of the frame by light blue skies and snatches of human life just barely visible beyond the contours of the moving bars, proves a legitimately arresting film subject of its own.
-With Nishikawa’s film, the “cinema of attractions” rides again; now more knowing and self-referential, but thankfully, no less direct.
+With Nishikawa’s film, the “cinema of attractions” rides again; now more knowing and self-referential, but thankfully no less direct.